 “The billeting program has been a critical aspect to our program,” said Head Coach Sean Cromarty.
 “It has been a rewarding experience for many of our players over the past two seasons.
 Connections have been made between both players and their families, which will last a lifetime.”

-This year the Rockets are looking for homes for 50 players that will be coming to the area.
-Anyone interested in learning more about the billet family program can contact Rockets Executive Director, Natalie Tobey, at 732.627.0006 ext.
+For next year, the Rockets will be looking for host families.
+Anyone interested in learning more about the billet family program can contact Nicole Rutigliano, at 732.627.0006 ext.
 124 or via email firstname.lastname@example.org.